Serif-x/gulp-starterkit/README.md

 - Watch `JavaScript` files and built  real time: `npm run watch:js`
 - Process images and copy to public directory: `npm run dist:img`
 - Copy libraries to public directory: `npm run copy:libs`

+## Contributing

+So glad to meet your points of view in code

+## License

+Licensed under the `MIT` license